StefaniDurovic/movie_api/README.md

 ## Description

-A REST API that connects to a NoSQL database with access to information about different movies, directors and genres.
+A REST API that connects to a NoSQL database with access to information about different movies, directors, genres and users.
 Users are able to sign up, update personal information, and create a list of favorite movies.
 The project uses the MERN stack (MongoDB, Express, React, and Node.js).